Yifei-AHU/OMRE/Readme.md

-Code and Dataset of paper "Cross-modal Person Retrieval with One-to-Many Relation Modeling"
+Code of paper "Cross-modal Person Retrieval with One-to-Many Relation Modeling"

 # Methods
 ![image](Images/Fig2.png)

 # Training
-Our code borrows partially from IRRA and NAM. \
-we use single RTX4090 24G GPU for training and evaluation.
+Our code borrows partially from IRRA and NAM. we use single RTX4090 24G GPU for training and evaluation.

+# Weights
+All training weights are being organized and will be released shortly.

 # Testing
 ```